ChuanMeng/RLT4Reranking/README.md

 ```

 ### Training label generation
 RLT methods (especially supervised ones) need the re-ranking quality in terms of a specific IR evaluation metric across all re-ranking cut-off candidates.
-Only considering the re-ranking quality would ignore efficiency.
+However, only considering the re-ranking quality would ignore efficiency.
 Thus, to quantify different effectiveness/efficiency trade-offs in re-ranking, we use [the efficiency-effectiveness trade-off (EET) metric](https://dl.acm.org/doi/abs/10.1145/1835449.1835475) values to score all re-ranking cut-off candidates; each re-ranking cut-off candidate would have a different score under each effectiveness/efficiency trade-off specified by EET.

 #### BM25--RankLLaMA
-Use the following
+Use the following commands to generate the training labels on TREC-DL 19 and 20:
 ```bash
 # TREC-DL 19
 python  -u rlt/reranking_labels.py \